hapax/hapax.github.io/assets/problem-time.md

 A presentist treats the fact that they only experience the present as evidence only the present exists.
-Similarly, an enthusiast of growing blocks or free will imagines the future (or particularly their future decisions) do not exist since they have yet to encounter them.
+Similarly, an enthusiast of growing blocks or free will imagines the future (or their future decisions) do not exist since they have yet to encounter (or make) them.
-To be sure, a growing blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who believe only in the existence of people they have met.
+To be sure, a growing blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who believe only in the existence of the people they have met.

-Solipsism would not be crazy if you were the only sentient being in a world of amoebae or dust.
+Solipsism would not be crazy if you were the only sentient being in a world of amoebae.
 You would not need a theory of mind to explain their behaviour.
 But in a world of beings whose behavioural complexity matches our own, mental states we cannot access remain the best explanation for their